phonetworks/pho-framework/README.md

 * write
 * subscribe

-### Frame
+### Graph
-Frame extends the SubGraph class of pho-lib-graph.
+Graph extends the SubGraph class of pho-lib-graph.
 Therefore it shows both graph and node properties.
 It does only one thing;
 * contain

 ### Object
 Object is what graph actors consume, and are centered around.
 Objects have one and only one edge:
 * transmit

-To illustrate what these particles do, with real-world examples;
+To illustrate what these particles do with real-world examples;

 * Users, admins and anonymous users of apps, social networks are **Actors**.
 They _do_ things; ready, write, subscribe.
-* Groups, events and social networks are **Frames**.
+* Groups, events and social networks, friend lists are **Graphs**.
 They are recursive social graphs, they _contain_ Actors.
 * Blog posts, status updates, Snaps, Tweets are all **Objects**.
 They are what social network members (Actors) are centered around.
 They optionally do one and only one thing; that is to _transmit_.
 For example, a private message is an object that _transmits_ to a certain actor, while a blog post is not.

 ## Architecture